Bike It!

 Click for extended route details: MTB Project Gold Hill Trail No. 3.

-Trail description: From Sandpoint, drive six miles south on Highway 95 to Sagle, and turn east onto Sagle Road.
+To the trailhead: From Sandpoint, drive six miles south on Highway 95 to Sagle, and turn east onto Sagle Road.
 Continue a bit more than six miles to the junction where Garfield Bay Road forks to the right and continue another roughly two miles to the waterfront village of Garfield Bay.
 There’s a small park in Garfield Bay; to make this ride longer, we suggest parking there in Garfield Bay and starting your ride on the backroads there.
 From Garfield Bay Road, find Green Bay Cutoff Road, which proceeds north.
 The cutoff will quickly become a gravel road; go about .4 mile and turn right onto the Mineral Point Road No. 532 (next to the red firehouse) and ride 2.2 miles on Road 532, and turn right for 0.3 miles the Mineral Point trailhead.
 The trail will then take you on 2.1 miles of singletrack high along the lakeshore, dropping down to the Green Bay campground and beach, a great place to stop for a swim or to hang along the lake.
 To complete the loop, ride back up the steep access road from the campground back to Mineral Point Road, then back to Garfield Bay.

-Trail particulars: There is only about 400 feet of elevation gain and loss but you’ll ride it up and down several times.
-Water is available at Green Bay.
-At the trailhead for Mineral Point Trail there is a connector trail to a 2.1-mile singletrack loop on Lost Lake Trail 81 that makes for a good and easy side trip to incorporate into this ride.
+Trail particulars: There is only about 400 feet of elevation gain and loss but you’ll hike or ride it up and down several times.
+Water and toilets are available at Green Bay.
+At the trailhead for Mineral Point Trail there is a vault toilet.

 Trail map: Click to see the map.